-The Bank identifies, evaluates and manages its reputational risk, avoiding all kinds of transactions and activities that would cause reputational risk in the eyes of customers, legal authorities and other stakeholders.
-Trainings are held with the aim of raising awareness about reputational risk throughout the Bank and of encouraging all employees to fulfill their duties and responsibilities.
+The Bank evaluates and manages its reputational risk within the frame of the Board of Directors approved policy, avoiding all kinds of transactions and activities that would cause reputational risk in the eyes of customers, legal authorities and other stakeholders.
+Trainings are held with the aim of raising awareness about reputational risk throughout the Bank and encouraging all employees to fulfill their duties and responsibilities.

 Additional efforts carried out to monitor reputational risk include monitoring the media, the press and social media platforms with respect to the Bank’s reputation, conducting a regular reputation analysis and managing potential impacts; ensuring continued awareness of compliance with laws, corporate standards, Code of Conduct and best practices, and development of processes that guarantee management of IT/information security and IT-related risks.

-Reputational risk factors cover many aspects from marketing practices, customer service to product terms and are governed through the relevant committees within the Bank’s extensive committee structure.
+Reputational risk factors cover many aspects from marketing practices to customer service and product terms, and are governed through the relevant committees within the Bank’s extensive committee structure.